data-apis/array-api/spec/usage_data.md

 In order to present the results in a human readbable form, we generate a type definition like file for each of the modules we trace, which lists which downstream library access each function and how many times they do.

-The most similar existing tool, is probably the [MonkeyType](https://github.com/Instagram/MonkeyType) library, created by Instagram, to generate type definiations from usage of Python code.
+The most similar existing tool, is probably the [MonkeyType](https://github.com/Instagram/MonkeyType) library, created by Instagram, to generate type definitions from usage of Python code.
 However, they do not stop at every bytecode execution, instead only tracing function calls, leaving out some of the "dunder" methods.
 It would likely be useful to explore at some point how the functionality we needed could be added to that existing library.

 There are a number of limitations with this approach.
 The primary one is it being relatively resource intense, since adding this tracing slows down execution by quiet a lot.
 This has led us to create an automated runner for these tasks using Kubernetes.
 Also, it requires creating a custom environment for each downstream library that is capable of running its test suite.